draconisPW/PWMAngband/docs/hacking/compiling.rst

 PWMAngband is usually built and run under Windows.
 If you're using Linux, you can get the PWMAngband binaries directly and use WinE.
 Otherwise, a few makefiles have been added to compile under Linux.
-Check the compiling.txt for that.
+Check the compiling.txt file for instructions.

 PWMAngband comes with various text files that explain how to compile the game and several batch files that actually do the job.